-La Digue is the fourth largest granitic in Seychelles, and is located in the Inner Islands.
-Seychelles is an archipelago with 115 islands, located 1,000 miles off of the east coast of Africa, just northeast of Madagascar.
-Scattered along these islands are massive, smoothed granite formations that were parts of the ancient supercontinent, Gondwana.
-The formations are shaped so uniquely due to millions of years of coastal erosion.
-Not only are they the only granitic islands in the world, but the world's oldest!
-La Digue is only 10.08 square kilometers (3.89 square miles) in size, and 2,800 lucky people can call this beautiful island their home!
-After arriving on the main island in Seychelles (Mahé), to get to La Digue, I took a short flight to the island of Praslin, then a 15 minute ferry to La Digue.
+La Digue is a 10.08 square kilometer (3.89 square mile) island, located 1,000 miles off of the east coast of Africa, just northeast of Madagascar, in the islands of Seychelles.
 There is no airport on the island.
-Instead, enjoy the vibrancy of the Indian Ocean as you make your way via ferry from Praslin to La Digue.
-There is much to explore in La Digue, from beautiful hikes through the dense palm forests, to hidden beaches, massive granite rock formations, indulging in creole cuisine, and absorbing the Seychellois culture.
+Instead, enjoy the vibrant blues of the Indian Ocean as you make your way via ferry from Praslin to La Digue.
+There is much to explore in La Digue, from beautiful hikes through the dense palm forests, to hidden beaches, massive granite rock formations, delicious creole cuisine, and absorbing the Seychellois culture.
 No where else in this world compares to the unique beauty of Seychelles.

 Anse Source d'Argent Anse Source d'Argent was definitely one of my favorite spots around La Digue, and I understand why it is the "Most Photographed Beach in the World"!
 It's beauty is insanely unbelievable.
 You will never believe the size of these granite formations, until you see it for yourself!
-I would go first thing in the morning after sunrise (as soon as I could get my bicycle), and spend a few hours exploring the beach until the crowd came around 10:00am.
-I mean, I expected the crowd because of the name it has made for itself.
-So, when the crowd came, I just explored around the rest of the island.
-Anse Source d'Argent surely is one of the most fascinating, mind blowing beaches I have ever explored!
+It’s surely one of the most fascinating, mind blowing beaches I have ever explored!